cvanhasselt/GeoDE/README.md

 to translate between the two codes without having to add an extra column to your database or rename all the images.

+For more background on this project, please check out the [Wiki](https://github.com/cvanhasselt/GeoDE/wiki).

 ## Initial Data

 Data included in early versions will include: